chemacabeza/my-github-projects/AI-related/courses/Realistic_AI_Images_with_Stable_Diffusion_and_Fooocus/docs/Section-11.md

 ## 1. Choosing Your Platform

-*   <a href="https://www.fiverr.com/">Fiverr</a>: Good for specific, packaged services (Gigs).
+*   [Fiverr](https://www.fiverr.com/): Good for specific, packaged services (Gigs).
 Example: "I will create a realistic fashion model for your clothing brand."
-*   <a href="https://www.upwork.com/">Upwork</a>: Good for long-term projects and hourly work.
+*   [Upwork](https://www.upwork.com/): Good for long-term projects and hourly work.

 ## 2. Strategies for Success